mlabs-haskell/plutus-simple-model/README.md

 Nonetheless it's great to have type-safety and watch out for which datums and redeemers are applied to specific validators.
 For that the library `plutus-simple-model` uses lightweight wrappers to enforce types for datums and redeemers based on scripts.
-They are defined in the module `Plutus.Test.Model.Validator`.
+They are defined in the module `Plutus.Model.Validator`.

 There are three types of typed valdiators: